microsoft/msticpy/README.md

 A module to support he detection of known malicious command line activity or suspicious patterns of command line activity.

+### domain_utils

+A module to support investigation of domain names and URLs with functions to validate a domain name and screenshot a URL.

 ### Notebook widgets